amarkum/interview-refresher-java-bigdata/src/main/resources/notes/java/concurrency-multithreading-notes.md

 A parallel system is one which necessarily has the ability to execute multiple programs at the same time.

 ## Scheduling and Thread Priorities
-- When we have a single CPU, all the threads have to share it.<br/>
- order of thread execution is scheduling.
+When we have a single CPU, all the threads have to share it,order of thread execution is scheduling.

- # Synchronized
+## `synchronized` - keyword
 Synchronized is used to restrict access to critical sections one thread at a time

-# Volatile
+## `volatile` - keyword
 If a variable is declared volatile then whenever a thread writes or reads to the volatile variable, <br/>
 the read and write always happen in the main memory.
 As a further guarantee, <br/>
 all the variables that are visible to the writing thread also get written-out to the main memory alongside the volatile variabl

-## Thread method
+## Thread methods
 `start()` - starts the execution of the thread.JVM calls the run() <br/>
 `join()` - complete the current thread execution until done, other thread waits for the thread to die<br/>
 `sleep()` - sleep is used to sleep a thread for the specified amount of time